suzukiplan/vgsx/README.md

 We recommend using [Furnace Tracker](https://github.com/tildearrow/furnace) to create VGM data compatible with these FM sound chips.

 ### 0xE011xx[o] - Sound Effect (SFX)

+- Set the .wav index value to 0xE01100 to play the sound effect (SFX).
+- Set the .wav index value to 0xE01104 to stop the SFX.

 Plays the SFX loaded at the index corresponding to the output value.